rclark/osm2geojson/README.md

 osm2json-stream
 ===============

 Streams OSM data via API bbox call into GeoJSON.
+Generates GeoJSON features from OSM ways.

 ### Use it from the command line like this